 “I always love a good metaphor — carefully drawn images that I can read and reread and find deeper and deeper meaning.
 Judith Roney uses metaphor beautifully in “Bird in a Brick House,” and then emotionally the poem takes me even farther.

 Maybe it’s just my affinity to birds, but this poem is a metaphor I can feel: the feathers at the nape of the neck, the want to fly away, and all those feelings we don’t put into words, we don’t even speak.
 Birds become family becomes reality.”

-She has been nominated for a Pushcart and received The Pioneer Prize, and awards from Prism Review, the University of Central Florida, and Anne Arundel College.
+She has been nominated for a Pushcart and received the 2015 Pioneer Prize, as well as awards from Two Sylvia Press, Gambling the Aisle, Sinkhole, Prism Review, the University of Central Florida, and Anne Arundel College.

 Roney was born “of lake water” in the great city of Chicago, alongside Lake Michigan.
 The only child of a single mother, she spent much of her childhood at the lakeshore or roaming the marbled halls of The Field Museum, The Museum of Science, or The Art Institute, all with massive limestone Greek-revival exteriors.

 After earning a degree in art history, Roney raised her son before moving to Florida where she returned to college.
 First earning a nursing degree and working with at-risk patients, Roney earned dual majors in cultural anthropology and English before entering graduate school, completing her Master of Fine Arts degree.